pmcgoohan/targeting-zero-mev/content-layer.md

 A projected 1.4 billion dollars will be taken from Ethereum users in 2021 as Miner Extractable Value (MEV).
 For the first time this will surpass the amounts made in High Frequency Trading (HFT) in the traditional financial markets at around 1 billion dollars.

 It seems odd that a decentralized blockchain like Ethereum could suffer worse exploits than it’s traditional centralized competitors.
-Wasn’t decentralization meant to fix this stuff?
+Wasn’t decentralization meant to fix this?

 Well our instincts are correct.
 Decentralization will fix the problem.
 The reason these problems have not yet been fixed is that Ethereum has not yet fully decentralized.